tarfin-labs/laravel-spatial/README.md

 php artisan make:model Address --migration
 ```

+To avoid `Doctrine\DBAL\Exception : Unknown database type point requested, Doctrine\DBAL\Platforms\MySQL80Platform may not support it.
-Extend the migration file from `TarfinLabs\LaravelSpatial\Migrations\SpatialMigration` and add a spatial column:
+` exception, extend the migration file from `TarfinLabs\LaravelSpatial\Migrations\SpatialMigration` and add a spatial column.
+It just adds `point` type to Doctrine mapped types.

 ```php
 use TarfinLabs\LaravelSpatial\Migrations\SpatialMigration;